scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 Another cost amplifier of DynamoDB is DAX.
 This is a caching layer that sits in front of your DynamoDB tables and can help reduce the number of read requests to DynamoDB.
 However, it also comes with its own costs.

-DAX is charged based on the number of DAX nodes you provision and the amount of data stored in the cache.
-The cost of DAX can add up quickly, especially if you have a lot of data being cached.
+DAX costs scale with the number of provisioned nodes and cached data volume.
+DAX costs scale with the number of provisioned nodes and cached data volume.

 To illustrate this, we will use a customer example.
 They had a workload with the following characteristics: